brave-chat/brave-chat-server/README.md

 ### Heroku

+This button will only deploy the server.

 [![Deploy on Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/brave-chat/brave-chat-server)

-#### Heroku CLI (Not Possible)
+#### Heroku CLI (Experimental: Deploy the entire stack)

+Note that this approach is not perfect because in the docker world, you should only have one service for each container, and you should use docker compose to build and run more than two containers(e.g. one for the server, and the other one for the client).
+However, Heroku doesn't support docker compose with multiple services(except databases, and such.).
+Hence running both services in one container.

-Before going any further, make sure you already installed and configured the Heroku CLI on you machine.
+To do so, make sure you already installed and configured the Heroku CLI on you machine.
 If it is not the case, you can install it on Ubuntu using the followig command:

 ```sh
 sudo wget -qO- https://toolbelt.heroku.com/install-ubuntu.sh | sh